sonatype-nexus-community/nexus-repository-r/.github/CONTRIBUTING.md

 ### Are you submitting a pull request?

-* Use (our codestyle)[https://github.com/sonatype/codestyle].
+* Use [our codestyle](https://github.com/sonatype/codestyle).
 If we get a PR that doesn't match it, there will be much shaming throughout the land.
 If you use an editor besides Eclipse or IntelliJ, adapt the codestyle and submit a PR there :)
 * Fill out a CLA for us, so we can sort out all the legal parts of contributing.
 You can get all the information for